techwithanirudh/coolify-docs/swarm.md

 # Swarm

 ## Setup in Coolify
-You need to add each server to Coolify.
-Coolify will communicate with the `swarm-manager` and deploy the services on the `swarm-workers`.

-> You need to setup the ssh keys on all servers.

-Q: Why do you need to add the `swarm-workers` to Coolify?
+If you would like to use a Swarm to deploy your resources, you need to add the `Swarm Manager` to Coolify.

-A: Coolify will do cleanups and other stuff on the `swarm-workers`.
+Optionally, you can add the `Swarm Workers` to Coolify.
+This will allow Coolify to do cleanups and other stuff on the `Swarm Workers`.

+### Docker Registry
+You need to have an external Docker Registry available to use the a Swarm, as all workers need to be able to pull the images you built with Coolify.

+- The Swarm Manager needs to push the image to the Docker Registry.
+- The Swarm Workers need to pull the image from the Docker Registry.

+So set your docker login credentials accordingly.
+More information [here](./docker-registries.md).

 ## Install Swarm Cluster
 :::danger WIP